King George County Schools English Curriculum Resources

 Review the complete 2017 English Standards of Learning and Curriculum Framework for your grade range.
 For instance, if you teach Grade 4, it is important to study the Communication, Reading, and Writing Standards for Grades 3-5.

-The term balanced literacy also describes an intentional focus on developing readers and writers that are strategic in navigating both print and meaning.
+The term comprehensive literacy also describes an intentional focus on developing readers and writers that are strategic in navigating both print mechanics and meaning.
 Across instructional contexts and grades, teachers are mindful of developing accurate, smooth word reading and text comprehension.
-Teachers also provide balanced instruction in writing that develops both effective communication of ideas and correct use of writing mechanics.
+Teachers also provide instruction in writing that develops both effective communication of ideas and correct use of writing mechanics.

 Effective Literacy Instruction